UCSBCarpentry/Quarto-Project-Example/README.md

 # Reproducible Publications with Rstudio (Project Example)

 *Attention!* This is NOT the lesson repository.
-This is the GitHub repository for the project example used in the [Introduction to Reproducible Publications with Rstudio Workshop](https://github.com/carpentries-incubator/Reproducible-Publications-with-RStudio).
+This is the GitHub repository for the project example used in the [Introduction to Reproducible Publications with Quarto](https://github.com/UCSBCarpentry/Reproducible-Publications-with-RStudio-Quarto) **FIXME: UPDATE LINK WHEN PR TO INCUBATOR IS COMPLETED"**.
 Learners will be required to download the project example in order to follow along.

 **The project example folder is a simplified version of the original project available at: https://osf.io/6mvq7.**